- The average cost of car insurance in Ohio is $1,783 a year or $149 per month, based on our data analysis.

 Average cost of auto insurance in Ohio by coverage level

-In Ohio, car insurance rates can differ depending on how much coverage you choose.
-Drivers in Ohio are required by law to have minimum insurance coverage limits of 25/50/25 to drive legally.
+In Ohio, the cost of car insurance can vary depending on how much coverage you purchase.
+Ohio drivers need at least the minimum insurance coverage limits of 25/50/25 to legally drive.

 While liability insurance protects you from financial loss by covering legal defense and damages if you’re found responsible for causing injury or property damage to others, it doesn’t protect your vehicle or passengers.